MyFitnessPal Alternatives: Top Food Tracking Apps Compared

 Database accuracy is the second major driver.
 MyFitnessPal reports over 20.5 million food items, which sounds impressive.
 However, according to MyFitnessPal's own documentation, the database distinguishes between staff-curated entries and member-submitted entries that have not been reviewed.
 Duplicate entries, outdated nutrition data, and inconsistent calorie counts have been noted in user reviews and independent analyses.
 We wrote an in-depth analysis of why food database quality matters more than size if you want the full picture.
 If you are tracking for a health condition, athletic performance, or a specific diet, data reliability matters.

-Five factors separate the best calorie counter apps from the rest: database accuracy, nutrient depth, logging speed, AI features, and what you get for free.
+Six factors separate the best calorie counter apps from the rest: database accuracy, nutrient depth, logging speed, AI features, free-tier value, and privacy.
 Here is what to look for in each.

 If you only care about calories and basic macros (protein, carbs, fat), almost any app will do.
-But if you need to track iron, potassium, fiber, or dozens of other nutrients that affect your health, the differences are stark.
+But if you want to go beyond just calories and macros, the differences between apps are stark.
 The Dietary Guidelines for Americans identify several nutrients of public health concern, including calcium, vitamin D, potassium, and dietary fiber, that many people under-consume.
-Some apps track as few as 4 nutrients in their free tier, while others go as deep as 108.
+Some apps track as few as 4 nutrients in their free tier, while others offer detailed tracking of vitamins, minerals, and micronutrients across more than 100 nutrients.
 That depth matters for anyone managing a health condition, following a plant-based diet, or working with a dietitian.

 A barcode scanner is table stakes for serious food tracking, but not all scanners are equal.
 What really matters is total meal logging speed: how many taps, swipes, and searches does it take to log a full day of eating?
 In our January 2026 comparison test of 127 identical food entries, the action counts ranged from 711 to 1,035 across the apps we tested.
 That gap can translate to meaningful time differences over daily use.
 We noticed it most during multi-item meals: apps with smarter search and fewer confirmation steps let us move through a full dinner log in under a minute, while others required double or triple the time.

-The free tier tells you a lot about an app's philosophy.
+The free version tells you a lot about an app's philosophy.
 Some alternative apps to MyFitnessPal offer scanning, macro tracking, and community features for free.
 Others lock almost everything behind a paywall.
-If you are not ready to pay, the free feature set matters enormously when choosing a better alternative to MyFitnessPal.
+If you’re not ready to pay, the free feature set matters enormously when choosing a better alternative to MyFitnessPal.

 If you want a free alternative to MyFitnessPal that does not sacrifice features, these four apps offer the strongest combination of database quality, scanning, and tracking depth at no cost.

 Lose It! is the second most recognized food tracker after MyFitnessPal, with a reported database of 60 million food items.
-However, the free tier is limited: barcode scanning is a Premium feature, and nutrient tracking beyond basic calories and macros requires a paid subscription.
-Lose It! was an early adopter of voice logging, which is a nice touch.
+However, the free version is limited: barcode scanning is a Premium feature, and nutrient tracking beyond basic calories and macros requires a paid subscription.
+Lose It! was an early adopter of AI voice logging, which is a nice touch.
 The database is largely crowdsourced, so users may encounter the same types of accuracy issues found in other crowdsourced databases.
-It is best for users who want basic calorie counting with a simple interface.
+It’s best for users who want simple calorie counting with a polished interface.
+On privacy, Lose It! needs an email and password upfront and shows ads in its free version.

 Yazio is a German-based app with over 90 million reported users and strong intermittent fasting tools available for free (16:8, 5:2, and 6:1 plans with timers).
 Its library of 2,900+ in-house recipes is a genuine standout.
 The downside?
 The free version includes video ads, which some app store reviewers have described as disruptive.
-Nutrient tracking is limited to just 4 nutrients in the free tier.
+Nutrient tracking is limited to just 4 nutrients in the free tier, and the ads are tied to the usual data-sharing arrangement with third-party advertisers.
+Signup is required before you can log anything.
 If fasting tools are your top priority, Yazio is worth a look.

-For users willing to pay for a MyFitnessPal app alternative, premium tiers unlock deeper nutrient tracking, AI features, and adaptive algorithms that free versions cannot match.
+For users willing to pay for a MyFitnessPal app alternative, premium tiers unlock highly accurate nutrition tracking, AI features, and adaptive algorithms that free versions can’t match.
 Here are the top paid options.

 MyNetDiary Premium ($59.99/year) and Premium Plus ($99.99/year) are competitively priced options in nutrition tracking.
 Premium unlocks all 108 nutrients, AI meal scanning, intermittent fasting, water tracking, meal plans, advanced macro cycling, custom trackers, and integrations with Garmin, Fitbit, and Withings.
 Premium Plus adds AI coaching available 24/7, AI restaurant menu scanning (point your phone at a menu and get instant nutrition data), and the Professional Connect platform for working with dietitians.
 The app also features Advanced AutoPilot, a dynamic metabolism adjustment algorithm that recalculates your calorie goal and macro targets based on real weight trends.

-Ready to try a MyFitnessPal alternative with fast logging and a verified database?
+Ready to try a MyFitnessPal alternative with fast logging and a trusted database?
 MyNetDiary’s free tier gives you scanning, macro tracking, voice logging, and access to a database where every entry is reviewed by nutrition staff, all with zero ads.
-No credit card required.
-Track your meals and macros with MyNetDiary and see the difference accurate data makes.
+Track your meals and macros with MyNetDiary for free and see the difference accurate data makes.

 One of the biggest factors when choosing a MyFitnessPal alternative is what you get without paying.
 Here is how the free and premium tiers compared as of early 2026: